 When people search for answers online, they would much rather visit a blog and hear from an authoritative source on the subject.

 By contrast, social media historically isn’t the place to consume information from experts.
-On social media, far too often you don’t know whether you can trust the information you read.
+As a result, far too often, you don’t know whether you can trust the information you read on social media.

 Blog content beats 140 characters